-“Frontiers in History: People, Places, Ideas”– Objects and the 2023 National History Day Theme
+“Turning Points in History”– Objects and the 2024 National History Day Theme

 An “object history” tells stories about the past by starting with an object.
 Objects document past events and remind us of the thoughts, values, and experiences of people long gone.
 They also help us explore the links between distant events and processes.

 For National History Day, you can write your own object histories, or you can explore our website to find objects that relate to your project.
 Some objects on Wisconsin 101 connect directly with this year’s theme of “Turning Points in History.”
 We’ve compiled a list of ideas to help you get started.

 Take some time to explore the objects and stories on our site.
 You might be surprised by what kinds of connections you can build!

 - Map: Use the map on our homepage to find stories about objects from your part of the state.